Rajasthani Afternoons

 The rest was hypocrisy and a glorified Ponzi scheme.

-Proven by the nightly rivers of 'celebrate' ashram girls seen hurriedly traversing the trail between the towns.
+Proven by the nightly rivers of "celibate" ashram girls hurriedly traversing the trail between the towns.
 A stream of white linen and giggles.
 Yoga teachers, spiritual seekers, born-again-yogis, all slipping out to spend an evening fornicating with adventurous young men in 5-dollar-a-night guesthouses.
 Drip drying in the glow of cheap candles and nag champa before returning for sunrise satsung.

 But Anuj would have none of it.

-Well-versed in the mythological landscape of his ancestors, he despised the contrived export of the Hindu pantheon, instead living by a less optical yet deeply moving connection with his own notions of Hindu divinity.
+Well-versed in the mythological landscape of his ancestors, he despised the contrived export of the Hindu pantheon, instead living by a less optical yet deeply moving connection with his notions of Hindu divinity.

-Having never remotely touched the Vedas, his religion was a witty, reasonable fusion of Indian logic and Hindu technicolour.
+Having never remotely touched the Vedas, his religion was a witty, reasonable fusion of Indian logic and Hindu technicolor.
 He loved the vibrance of his culture and didn't seek to carve a higher path through its teachings.

 After listening to a famous wandering guru from Camden and being turned off gurus for life, we hopped a night bus to Agra, where I'd been invited to stay with his sister and nephew.
 I spent the ride curled in the fetal position, tensing my sphincter in convulsions as waves of chills ricocheted around my body like a pinball.